systemd.mount — Mount unit configuration

 for details).
 Mounts listed in

-configuration of the system manager is reloaded.
-See
+the configuration of the system manager is reloaded.
+In general,

 for details about the conversion.